jylisadoney/intro-excel/5-create.md

 title: Create
 nav: true
 ---
-Please download the <a href="images/IntroExcelSampleWorkbook.xlsx" target="_blank">`IntroExcelSampleWorkbook.xlsx`</a> to follow along with workshop activities.
+Please download <a href="images/IntroExcelSampleWorkbook.xlsx" target="_blank">`IntroExcelSampleWorkbook.xlsx`</a> to follow along with workshop activities.

 **Throughout this workshop `Click` refers to a `Left Click` with your mouse**